dimitri-rebrikov/Master-Slave-Raspberry-Pi/README.md

 **UPS Module** continues to provide power if the main power supply is turned off

-**Relays module 1** prevents the batteries drain if the device is switched of for the log time
+**Relays module 1** prevents the batteries drain if the device is unused for the long period of time

 **Relays module 2** switches on/off the Raspberry Pi power supply

-**R1** switches both relays to on after the main power supply is turned on
+**R1** switches both relays on after the main power supply is turned on and the UPS starts to provide the power.
+Remark: the UPS provides the output power also without connected batteries in case the main power supply is on.

 **IC1** inverts the high signal from GPIO 26 to low signal and turns off the both relays.
 It also implements the flip for the delay circuit R2, C1